fluid-project/infusion/README.txt

 ===================

 This release:
     * New Demo Portal and improved component demos
-    * New "a la carte" custom Infusion build site
-    * Mobile Fluid Skinning System theme for iPhone
+    * Mobile FSS theme for iPhone
     * Improved and simplified Image Reorderer examples and documentation
     * Uploader support for Firefox 3.5
     * Other bug fixes: